nf-714/Functional-Programming-py/README.md

 # Functional Programming
+Functional programming is a programming paradigm or style of writing code that treats computation as the evaluation of mathematical functions and avoids changing state and mutable data.
+In functional programming, the primary focus is on expressing the desired computation rather than describing a sequence of steps to achieve it.

 ## Map, Filter, Reduce, Zip and Lambda Function
 * Map - Map function helps to create a new and modified array without affecting real array
   ```python